cam-ball/Steven/README.md

   - Follows owner-selected users and occasionally showers them with praise
 - General interaction:
   - Listens for 'hello' and 'bye' and responds accordingly
-  - Defends his honor against anyone who is a 'dum bitch'

 #### Owner-only commands
 Can only be performed by the user designated as `:owner_id` in config.yml, which is set in Steven's initialization